peteroupc/peteroupc.github.io/random.md

     - `xoroshiro128+` (state length 128 bits; nonzero seed).
     - `xorshift128+` (state length 128 bits; nonzero seed).
     - `Lehmer128` (state length 128 bits).
-    - C++'s [`ranlux48` engine](www.cplusplus.com/reference/random/ranlux48/) (state length 577 bits; nonzero seed).
+    - C++'s [`ranlux48` engine](http://www.cplusplus.com/reference/random/ranlux48/) (state length 577 bits; nonzero seed).
 -  **Non-Examples:**  Non-examples include the following:
-    - Mersenne Twister shows a [systematic failure](http://xoroshiro.di.unimi.it/#quality) in one of the `BigCrush` tests of `TestU01` [L'Ecuyer and Simard 2007].
+    - Mersenne Twister shows a [systematic failure](http://xoroshiro.di.unimi.it/#quality) in one of the `BigCrush` tests.
     - Any [linear congruential generator](https://en.wikipedia.org/wiki/Linear_congruential_generator) with modulus 2<sup>63</sup> or less (such as `java.util.Random` and C++'s `minstd_rand` and `minstd_rand0` engines) has a _state length_ of less than 64 bits.

+\* Mentioning specific test batteries here is in the interest of precision and makes it clearer whether a particular PRNG meets the quality requirements.

 <a id=Seedable_Random_Generators></a>
-## Seedable Random Generators
+## Seeded Random Generators

 In addition, some applications use pseudorandom number generators (PRNGs) to generate results based on apparently-random principles, starting from a known initial state, or "seed".
 One notable example is a "code", or password, for generating a particular game level in some role-playing games.

 Applications that need to specify their own seeds usually care about reproducible results.
-Such applications often need to keep not only the PRNG algorithm stable, but also any algorithm that uses that algorithm (such as a game level generator), especially if it publishes seeds (for example, game level passwords).
 (Note that in the definitions for [unpredictable-random](#Unpredictable_Random_Generators) and [statistical-random](#Statistical_Random_Generators) generators given earlier, the PRNGs involved are automatically seeded before use.)

 <a id=Seedable_PRNG_Recommendations></a>
 ### Seedable PRNG Recommendations